SnapLib/typescript-compare/README.md

-It should also be noted that the `ObjectCompare` class is intended to compare objects or values that can be interpreted as objects and contain iterable properties (string keys paired with values).
-Attempting to construct an `ObjectCompare` object with `null`, `undefined`, or primitive values as source and/or target arguments will result in either, ideally, an error to be thrown or undefined behavior.
+It should also be noted that the `ObjectCompare` class is intended to compare objects or values that can be interpreted as objects and contain iterable properties (string keys paired with values) or indexes (number keys paired with values).
+Attempting to construct an `ObjectCompare` object with `null`, `undefined`, or primitive values as source and/or target arguments will result in, ideally, an error to be thrown or undefined behavior.

 ## isEqual(unknown, unknown) function

 The `isEqual` function is a predicate function that consumes 2 arguments and tests them for ***equality***, <u>***not***</u> ***sameness***.
-If the passed arguments are of the same type and contain equal values or properties, they're considered equal and `true` would be returned.
+If the passed arguments are of the same type and contain equal values or properties, they're considered equal and `true` is returned.

 For example:
 ```typescript